 The CLTS FS also provides a functional eligibility determination for the Family Support Program, Comprehensive Community Services, Community Recovery Services, Community Options Program, and Mental Health Wraparound.
 The screener does not need to select program(s) for which they want to determine functional eligibility.
 The screen automatically reviews the child's functioning in comparison to functional eligibility criteria for all programs.
 Functional eligibility results may show that a particular child meets functional eligibility for some programs but not functional eligibility for other programs.
 The CLTS FS does not determine program eligibility, only one piece of program eligibility (functional eligibility).

-If functional eligibility results do not seem appropriate to the screener based on their knowledge of the level of care requirements and their knowledge of the child's abilities, or if the screener has any screen completion questions, the screener must let the CLTS FS Clinical Advisor know.
+If functional eligibility results do not seem appropriate to the screener based on their knowledge of the level of care requirements and their knowledge of the child's abilities, or if the screener has any screen completion questions, the screener must let the CLTS FS Coordinator know.
 This is critical to the accuracy and reliability of each individual Functional Screen.

 If the person is seeking Adult Long Term Care Programs, the Adult Long Term Care Functional Screen should be used to determine functional eligibility.
 For other programs that provide support to young adults from 18-22 years of age, the screener should select the screen that best matches the types of services the person is seeking from the waiver.
 For example, if the needed services are primarily adult related or administered programs, then the adult functional screen should be used.